RFD 031: Durable Conversation Storage with Workspace Projection

 Migration of existing user-local directories

 Renaming <name>-<id> directories to <id> needs to handle the case where multiple worktrees have already created separate user-local directories (e.g., main-otvo8 and feature-a-otvo8).
 The migration must merge their contents without losing conversations.
 If two directories contain a conversation with the same ID (unlikely but possible if both worktrees were used concurrently), the most recently modified copy should win.
+The workspace-to-user-local import is non-destructive and idempotent: it only copies conversations missing from user-local and never deletes the workspace copy, so an interrupted migration is safe to re-run.

 Workspace copy freshness